esyx-git/SML/README.md

 ## Acknowledgments

-- Mantella, Herika, and xVASynth developers for their fantastic work.
+- Mantella, Herika, xVASynth, and Mod Organizer developers for all of their fantastic work.